 For any microbiologist out there who thinks Hinton sounds familiar but you just can’t place your figure on it, it might be from “Mueller-Hinton” agar.
 While not developed by this Hinton, he did encourage his daughter to pursue a life in research.
 It was his daughter who helped develop this agar still in use today for antibiotic susceptibility testing and isolating many microbes.

 Hinton was a dedicated researcher, so passionate about his work that he was hesitant to reveal his race to many.
 He turned down a prestigious award from the NAACP and never attended an American Society in Microbiology meeting for fear that, if people knew he was black, his research would be discredited.
 He said, “Race should never get mixed up in the struggle for human welfare.”
 What a terrible decision to have to make and defend!

 We’ve come a long way since Hinton’s day, but this is still a decision some are making today.
-As scientists it is easy to hide our faces behind our work as just a name in an author list and to not exist beyond science.
+As scientists, it is easy to hide our faces behind our work as just a name in an author list and to not exist beyond science.
 However, no one should ever have to feel shame for the way they look.
-On June 10, 2020 the Ivory Tower #ShutDownSTEM in attempts to eradicate anti-Black racism within the sciences.
-It was a first step, and hopefully that will lead to real results of acceptance, equality and justice!
+On June 10, 2020, the Ivory Tower #ShutDownSTEM in attempted to eradicate anti-Black racism within the sciences.
+It was the first step, and hopefully, that will lead to real results of acceptance, equality, and justice!